MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-m365-chat.md

 The intended use of this feature is to show sales relevant information and insights from Copilot for Sales that uses the CRM and Microsoft Office.

-## How was the Copilot for Sales in M365 Chat evaluated?
+## How was the Copilot for Sales in Copilot chat evaluated?
 What metrics are used to measure performance?

 In the context of our Copilot for Sales product, the evaluation process involves a comprehensive approach to red teaming, performance metrics, and targeted mitigations.
 Red teaming is employed to rigorously assess the system's resilience and identify potential vulnerabilities in the handling of key sales information.
 Robust performance metrics are implemented to quantitatively measure the effectiveness and efficiency of the Copilot for Sales, ensuring it meets and exceeds the desired benchmarks.
 Mitigations are specifically tailored to address identified weaknesses, providing a proactive and strategic approach to enhance the overall security and functionality of the product in handling critical sales data.
 This meticulous evaluation framework aligns with our commitment to delivering a secure and high-performance solution for our clients.

 ## What are the limitations of this feature?
 How can users minimize the impact of system’s limitations when using the system?

-System may not find relevant CRM information to show, in that case, it will not show any response from Copilot for Sales in M365 Chat.
+System may not find relevant CRM information to show, in that case, it will not show any response from Copilot for Sales in Copilot chat.

 ## What operational factors and settings allow for effective and responsible use of the system?